Breathing Grave (Self-Portrait) No. 6, 2023, unfixed lumen print, 14 x 7 in.

 Using my magic to find the glitter

-Noah S. Thompson is an image maker and storyteller exploring the relationship between landscape and memory-keeping.
-Their practice investigates interpretations of natural markers, meanings, and mythologies motivated by a sense of wonder.
-They use photography to examine prosaic and abandoned places, inviting others to reflect, remember, and imagine.
+Noah S. Thompson is an image maker and storyteller exploring the rituals and relics that connect landscapes and memory-keeping.
+Their practice, motivated by a sense of wonder and loss, investigates the markers, meanings, and mythologies given to the natural world.
+They use photography to examine the prosaic and abandoned, inviting others to reflect, remember, and imagine.
 Noah’s work is quiet.
-It blends the organic and human-made, questions the unknown and unknowable, and relies on rituals and relics to call for consideration of how we interact with and understand our surroundings.
+It mingles the organic and artificial, questions the unknown and unknowable, and calls for consideration of how we interact with and understand our surroundings.

 Noah is a New England-based artist, raised in Oregon and New Mexico.
 They received an M.F.A. in Studio Art from the University of Connecticut and a dual B.A. in English and Art & Art History from Dickinson College.
-Some of their exhibition venues include Forbes Library (Northampton, MA), Distillery Gallery (Boston, MA), William Benton Museum of Art (Storrs, CT), Mattatuck Museum of Art & History (Waterbury, CT), Strata Gallery (Santa Fe, NM), Rhode Island Center for Photographic Arts (Providence, RI), Da Vinci Art Alliance (Philadelphia, PA), and birds + Richard Gallery (Berlin, DE).
-Noah’s work has been supported by a fellowship at the Virginia Center for the Creative Arts, the Ford/Knauth Fellowship for LGBTQIA+ Artists at the Woodstock Byrdcliffe Guild, and the UConn Zachs Award.
+Exhibition venues include Forbes Library, Distillery Gallery, William Benton Museum of Art, Mattatuck Museum of Art & History, Strata Gallery, Rhode Island Center for Photographic Arts, Da Vinci Art Alliance, and birds + Richard Gallery Berlin.
+Noah’s work has been supported by a fellowship at the Virginia Center for the Creative Arts, the Ford/Knauth Fellowship for LGBTQIA+ Artists at the Woodstock Byrdcliffe Guild, and a UConn Zachs Award.

 noahsterlingthompson@gmail.com